Sciatica Treatment in Grand Rapids

 *Weakness of glutes and hip muscles, which results in strain through the low back.

 We find that people often have these combinations of problems contributing to their sciatica.
-A mechanical problems means the joints of your lower back do not move freely and easily through their full range of motion and this is causing muscle spasm or improper muscle firing and nerve(s) to be irritated, contributing to Sciatica and low back pain.
+If the joints of your lower back do not move freely and easily through their full range of motion, this may compress the sciatic nerve, contributing to Sciatica and low back pain.
 We also find that the core muscles are not coordinated and working optimally.
 Research shows that the low back muscles tend to not inhibited when you have sciatica.
 Our treatment works to turn these muscles back on.
-Our comprehensive methods that are included in your treatment with us are each designed to get you feeling better.
+Our comprehensive methods that are included in your treatment are each designed to get you feeling better.
 We know that you have choices when finding a provider who can help your back pain; our sciatica treatment in Grand Rapids is a full program, designed to get you relief and provide you the one-on-one care you deserve.
-To learn more, contact us here.
+To learn more, contact us here by calling (616) 516-4334 or ask you question online and we will be in touch.

 How to Fix Sciatica!
-The Key is to receive comprehensive treatment for sciatica that restores your low back motion, resolves the irritation on your nerve, improves your core strength and balances your posture and joints.
+The Key is to receive comprehensive treatment for sciatica that restores your low back motion, resolves the irritation on your nerve, improves your core strength and restores your posture and joint mobility.
 Our treatment for sciatica at our PT clinic in Grand Rapids includes all of these things so you get better!

 If you have read this far, chances are that you would LOVE to know how to fix your sciatica.
-Fortunately, we help people everyday to get rid of sciatica.
+Fortunately, our back pain specialist licensed physical therapists help people everyday to get rid of sciatica.

 While some people, and even medical providers, seem to tell you that the only way to fix sciatica is to take pain killers, to rest and hope it goes away, we know this is outdated advice that is likely to make your worse.